MartinThoma/MartinThoma.github.io/_posts/2013-11-15-word-error-rate-calculation.md

 title: Word Error Rate Calculation
 author: Martin Thoma
 date: 2013-11-15 08:59:15.000000000 +01:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- algorithms
-- Levenshtein distance
-- ASR
-- WER
+tags: algorithms, Levenshtein distance, ASR, WER
 featured_image: 2013/11/wer-thumb.png
 ---
 The Word Error Rate (short: WER) is a way to measure performance of an <abbr title="Automatic Speech Recognizer">ASR</abbr>.
 It compares a reference to an hypothesis and is defined like this: